stebielli/number-server/README.md

 ## Quick start

-The easiest way to run Number Server is typing from the project folder the command:
+The easiest way to start Number Server is typing from the project folder the command:
 ```
 mvn clean install exec:java
 ```
-It will start the application, create the file `numbers.log` and listen for numbers to write in the file on port `4000`.
-The maximum number of connections is set to five, but you can increase it as your needs.
+It will start the application, create the logging file (by default `numbers.log`) and listen the port (by default `4000`) for numbers to write in the file; if the file already exists it will be cleared.
+The maximum number of connections is set to five by default.

 Periodically (by default 10 sec) the application prints on standard output a report
 containing: